What is culture?

 •Bring value and change.

-•Knowledge and curiosity “Know something about everything”.
+•Knowledge and curiosity: “Know something about everything”.

 •Expand our thinking.

-•Analyze society and people.
+• Analyse society and people.

 •Be out of the box.